 Hard token budgets per session type — not just overall caps.
 Per-step limits that fire an alert when a single LLM call is anomalously expensive

-Loop detection: same tool called with near-identical arguments more than three times in a session pauses and escalates
+Loop detection: same tool called with near-identical arguments more than three times in a session triggers a pause and escalation — before the budget cap is reached

 Cost alarms wired to session-level spend, not just account-level monthly totals.
 A single runaway session must trigger an alert before it hits double digits

-Validate every key entity at session start — customer IDs, order IDs, account references — before any LLM call runs
+Validate every key entity at session start — customer IDs, order IDs, account references — before any LLM call runs.
+A bad entity reference that fails validation at step 0 is not an incident

 Add lightweight classifiers to intermediate LLM outputs that flag when the model references entity IDs not present in prior context